 Foti is a 33-year-old entrepreneur who has co-founded GrowthMentor, a 2-sided platform that gives entrepreneurs the ability to connect with growth mentors for calls.
-They started in September 2018 and have since grown, mainly through free marketing channels, up to $3,500/month.
+They started in September 2018 and have since grown it a lot, mainly through free marketing channels.
 Learn from Foti’s successes and mistakes.

 I'm what you would call a 'third culture kid.'
 I was born in America, but my parents are Greeks.
 At three years old we moved to Greece.
 Two years later I moved back to America as a 5-year-old, not knowing any English.
 At 15, after I had forgotten most of my Greek, we moved back to Greece.
 But one thing that’s been a constant throughout all that madness was my exposure to entrepreneurship.
 My Dad was a pretty badass commercial real estate developer in Florida in the 80’s and 90’s.
 So as a 10 year old I remember spending my afternoons helping out at my his construction sites and the father-son chats we’d have on the way back home where I’d get to learn about the nuances between cost per square foot, utilization rates, and negotiation tactics he’d use to hustle vendors to get the lowest rates on construction material.